Viola Davis’ Award-Winning Oscar Speech

-If you watched the Oscars like us, you saw Viola Davis’ Academy Award winning acceptance speech, a gem among the humdrum thank you speeches most other award winners stumbled or rambled through.
+If you watched the Oscars like us, you saw Viola Davis deliver a gem of an acceptance speech.
+While most other award winners stumbled or rambled through their humdrum thank you speeches, she owned the room.
 Her speech offers a good blueprint for those being honored for their accomplishments, and longer speeches in general.

-What makes this Academy Award winning speech golden?
+What makes Viola Davis and her Academy Award winning speech golden?
 Let’s break it down in Pinnacle terms.

 Master Intro and Close